Revolutionary-Games/RevolutionaryWebApp/README.md

 CREATE USER revolutionarywebapp WITH LOGIN PASSWORD 'PUTAPASSWORDHERE';
 ```

-### Redis
+### Redis (compatible)

-Redis is an optional dependency for sharing state between multiple
+Redis is basically required to run the app.
+A Redis alternative like
-instances (and remembering rate limit rates over restarts).
+KeyDB is recommended.

 The connection string to redis is configured in the app
 configuration.
 It's recommended to have a password on the redis.